nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 Creating our models in this way allows us to easily experiment with different architectures, and see how they perform.
 We can then use a dictionary to create a little *model factory*, that will allow us to easily create the models we want to experiment with.

-We also, defined the input shape, which was the number of features that were available.
+We also defined the input shape, which was the number of features that were available.
 We decided to train the models for 100 epochs, which should be enough for convergence 🤞.

 ```python
 model_dict = {